 “I do not mind if they see me as a foreigner.
 Only that they do not see me as a dragon.
 I’ve found that even at home, humans behave differently around dragons if they haven’t spent many years living with them.
 This brings me to my next query.
 I’ve had mixed reactions to my presence – more so than I expected.
 I have been trying to figure out the general population’s attitude towards dragons, but now I’m not even sure they know.
 Your lieutenant who brought me in yesterday was at first hostile towards me.
 He later mentioned some troubles with the dragon states that are in the empire’s territory.
 But you especially stand out as the only one who seems truly relaxed in my presence.
 Can you explain this to me?
 What is the empire’s relation to my kin in the north and those in the west?”

-“Several years ago, the Emperor Malchestor came to power and changed the empire quite drastically.
+“Several decades ago, the Emperor Malchestor came to power and changed the empire quite drastically.
 Before this, I was a senior officer at the state of the Scrivens in the north.
 They were a sort of protectorate underneath us.
 They could handle internal affairs and run themselves, but within fairly restrictive boundaries and supervision put in place by previous emperors – may he rest in peace.
 I had daily dealings with the dragons, particularly the elders.
 I came to know and trust many, as they did me.
 Even managed to stretch the rules on their behalf here and there.
 They mostly behaved themselves but were still kept in line.

 “The Ostrocas in the west were another matter entirely.
 Actively defying the empire, even though the late emperor and his predecessors took measures to make sure they posed no real threat.
 For many years, any dragon that strayed from that territory without an escort was open game for hunters.”

 “I was not aware that it was that bad.”